UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 .. _exercise_mailroom_exceptions:

-Part 3: Adding Exceptions and Comprehensions
+Part 3: Adding Exceptions and Comprehensions (Lesson 5)
 ============================================

-**After the lesson where you learn about Exceptions**.
+**Tackle this expansion after you learn about exceptions in Lesson 5**.

 Exceptions
 ----------

-Now that you've learned about exception handling, you can update your code to handle errors better -- like when a user inputs bad data.
+Now that you've learned about exception handling, you can update your code to handle errors better, such as when a user inputs bad data.

 Comprehensions
 --------------